harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

 - Harness STO does not support certificate bundles.
 Each certificate should be specified in its own file.
 If you have a bundle that you want to use with an external scanner, Harness recommends that you split the bundle into individual files.

-- To troubleshoot SSL issues, go to [Troubleshooting teips](#troubleshooting-tips) below.
+- To troubleshoot SSL issues, go to [Troubleshooting tips](#troubleshooting-tips) below.

 :::